crystal-lang-tools/scry/README.md

 - Completion feature is still experimental.
 - Unexpected diagnostics can appear on files using implicit `require`, try using explicit `require` at top of your files.
-- GoTo definition (aka. implementations) only work for some methods and variables.
-Classes definition is not supported yet.
+- Go to definition only work for some methods and variables.
+Go to classes or macros definition is not supported yet.
 - Symbol listing is per file, listing workspace symbols isn't supported yet.

 ## Development && Roadmap